kanbanyte/sepa/assessments/design.md

 This verifies that the system successfully communicates the object location data to the robot operating software, facilitating the pick and place task.

 ### Continuous Learning and Adaptation
 It is not explicitly depicted in the sequence diagram but, the neural network module is designed to continuously learn and adapt to new configurations of the chips in their stands once implemented.
 Through training and updating the neural network with new data, it can improve its object recognition and location detection capabilities over time.
 This verifies that the system has the potential to continuously learn and adapt to different chip layouts, without the need for user input.

 ### Autonomous Systems
 The sequence diagram shows the continuous operation of the system without the need for human intervention.
 The robotic arm moves to the detected object positions automatically based on the commands from the robot operating software.
-The system operates independently, minimizing human involvement and fulfilling the requirement of an autonomous system.
+The system operates independently, minimising human involvement and fulfilling the requirement of an autonomous system.

 <div class="page"/><!-- page break -->